ITIL 4 Practice Manager (PM) general notes

 Record.
 A written or electronic account of something that has happened or been recorded.

-In the Information and Technology dimension, records are almost always associated with workflow management systems.
+In the Information and Technology dimension, records are almost always associated with workflow management and collaboration tools.

 Report.
 An account of something, but includes analysis and conclusions.